E1.5 Give and follow directions for moving from one location to another.

 Skill: Giving and Following Directions for Moving Locations

 Children gradually recognize the way to get from home to school.
 For example, they notice a certain business located near their home or a certain restaurant near their babysitter's house.
-Using these benchmarks, the child can situate themself and move around in their environment.
+Using these benchmarks, the children can situate themselves and move around in their environment.

 Communication, modelling, and storytelling should be used to facilitate the learning of spatial relationship skills.
 For example, when acting out a story such as Goldilocks and the Three Bears, students can use spatial terms to describe movement (for example, Goldilocks sits on the big chair, and then walks six steps right over to the bed).
 Teachers can then use the classroom or school as a reference point to create increasingly complex scenarios